 Having grown up in the country and from cooking a lot with my parents with fruits and vegetables from our own garden, I have always understood the importance of using local and seasonal ingredients whenever possible in my cooking.
 Surrounded once more by some of the best produce in the UK, my passion for natural ingredients was reignited.
 At the same time, many of my customers were asking for allergy-friendly cakes, biscuits and tarts, complaining that many on offer were not tasty enough.
 I decided to see what the alternatives were; an exploration of the most interesting and delicious, exciting and new, natural ingredients followed, which led to my first book, Clean Cakes, published in February 2016.
 It is all about baking with alternative, gluten, dairy and refined sugar-free, wholefood ingredients, onto which I apply my skills as a pastry chef in the most delicious ways.

 I have since returned to London, teaching baking classes, making natural cakes, catering for special occasions and cooking for supper clubs and pop-up afternoon teas.
-I have also been working on my second book, The Natural Baker, which focuses on all of the wonderful wholefood ingredients I have discovered since I started baking, with recipes packed with flavour and texture for making delicious dishes, cakes, tarts and much more to eat throughout the day.
-It's a big mixture of recipes for anyone and everyone and I cannot wait to share it with you all!
+I have also published my second book, The Natural Baker, which focuses on all of the wonderful wholefood ingredients I have discovered since I started baking, with recipes packed with flavour and texture for making delicious dishes, cakes, tarts and much more to eat throughout the day.
+It's a big mixture of recipes for anyone and everyone.
+Find out more about both of my books here.